Viki-coding/ADHD-Self-Assessment/README.md

   - D. Often
   - E. Very Often

-     These 5 options (a, b, c, d & e) remain the same, creating a clear and concise user required response which createes a familiar user interactive experince to elicit a postive user experience.
+     These 5 options (a, b, c, d & e) remain the same, creating a clear and concise user required response, creating a familiar interactive understanding, eliciting a postive user experience.

      Each response is scored, at the end of the questionaire all scores are added up and the result is displayed as a score with some advice to the user.
 The results indicate if the user has/has not symptoms that may indicate they have ADHD.